HarshOza36/ConvertDataturkData-To-COCO/README.md

   ```
   For labels.txt add your own labels in the file.

+- **Note : It is advised to add the labels into the list  in LINE NO. 22 of  ```convertJsontoCOCOformat.py```**
+- The reason is some times text file is not read with next line character so you may face this issue, better add the labels manually

 #### STEP 4

 - Now paste labels.txt and ids.txt into pascal and new filestructure is: